 Aromatherapy and Subtle Energy Techniques: Galbanum promotes a sense of stability at the first chakra, fortitude and personal direction at the third chakra, the ability to concentrate at the sixth chakra, and trust and faith in spirit at the seventh chakra.

-Mixing Essential Oils for Magic: Use galbanum to purify and create sacred space for ritual and meditation. the oil supports spirituality, psychic work, and divination.
+Mixing Essential Oils for Magic: Use galbanum to purify and create sacred space for ritual and meditation.
+The oil supports spirituality, psychic work, and divination.

 Galbanum Essential Oil Uses and Blends